darizotas/ta-windows-wec/README.md

 - DeliveryMaxLatencyTime: Delivery max latency time (milliseconds)
 - HeartbeatInterval: Heartbeat interval (milliseconds)
 - AllowedSourceDomainComputers: SDDL ACL that contains the allowed computers to participate in the subscription
-- EventSource: list of computers (pairs: Address, Enabled) participating in the subscription
+- EventSource: list of computers (pairs: Address, Enabled) that can forward events to the event collector.
+This value is typically used for collector initated subscriptions.
+It can be used for source inititated subscriptions to disable the collection of events from a particular event source.
 - LogName: Log name where the events are saved.
 - EventPerSecond: Number of events per seconds (EPS).
 - TotalEvents: Total number of events.